btroncone/learn-rxjs/operators/transformation/switchmapto.md

 ---

-:bulb: If you need to consider the emitted value from the source, try [`switchMap`](switchmap.md)!
+💡 If you need to consider the emitted value from the source, try [`switchMap`](switchmap.md)!

 ---